Seeds of Wisdom

 After six weeks, a storm damaged Kwaku's crops, and he knew he could not make the next payment.
 Remembering his promise, he did not hide.
 He went straight to Kojo.
 "My brother," he said, "I cannot pay this week, but I can help you repair your old roof."
 For the next two weeks, Kwaku spent his evenings helping Kojo patch the roof.
 He repaid the rest of the money as soon as he could.
 Years later, their friendship was the strongest in the village.
 "Kojo's money saved my son's life," Kwaku would say.
 "But his wisdom saved our friendship."

-Money and relationships are both important, but they're different types of wealth.
-Protect both by being clear about expectations and prepared for disappointment.
+Money and relationships are both important, but they are different kinds of wealth.
+Protect your friendships by being clear, honest, and proactive.

 Money and Relationship Rules: